MARCOSPEYERL/MARCOSPEYERL/README.md

 - 👋 Hi, I’m @MARCOSPEYERL
-- 👀 I’m interested in making games
+- 👀 I’m interested in softwares
-- 🌱 I’m currently learning programing games at byjus school
+- 🌱 I’m currently learning IT in FECAP
 - 💞️ I’m looking to collaborate on games or sites
 - 📫 How to reach me send a direct on instagram or facebook my @peyerlmarcos